xlladdins/xll/docs/Excel4Macros/FREEZE.PANES.md

 Logical    is a logical value specifying which command FREEZE.PANES is equivalent to.

--   If logical is TRUE, the function is equivalent to the Freeze Panes
+  - > If logical is TRUE, the function is equivalent to the Freeze Panes
     > command.
 It freezes panes if they exist, or creates them, splits
     > them at the specified position, and freezes them if they do not
     > exist.
 If the panes are already frozen, FREEZE.PANES takes no
     > action.

--   If logical is FALSE, the function is equivalent to the Unfreeze
+  - > If logical is FALSE, the function is equivalent to the Unfreeze
     > Panes command.
 If no panes exist, FREEZE.PANES takes no action.

--   If logical is omitted, FREEZE.PANES creates and then freezes panes
+  - > If logical is omitted, FREEZE.PANES creates and then freezes panes
-    > if no panes exist, freezes existing panes if they\'re not
+    > if no panes exist, freezes existing panes if they're not currently
-    > currently frozen, or unfreezes existing panes if they\'re
+    > frozen, or unfreezes existing panes if they're currently frozen.
-    > currently frozen.

 >